Communicating with a person in sleep-like state to influence their dreams or actions

 - The song "Pet" by A Perfect Circle.
 The singer/narrator is trying to get their child back to sleep, but all the lyrics are sinister Nightmare Fuel.

-- Type 3 was a recurring gag in Outland, with Milquetoast the Cockroach whispering in people's ears as they slept.
+- The Command version was a recurring gag in Outland, with Milquetoast the Cockroach whispering in people's ears as they slept.
 Opus was usually the recipient, but one strip was all about celebrities' crazy decisions being influenced by behind-the-scenes whispering cockroaches.

 - Foxtrot has one where Jason tries to convince his mother to increase his allowance by getting her to dream of all the ridiculously expensive stuff he's buying for her.